sbulav/sbulav.github.io/_posts/2024-08-20-running-testcontainers-in-kubernetes.md

 on port 2475.
 I also disable dind(docker in docker) and expose ports of created test containers via the built-in reverse-proxy.

-Test duration is limited with 20 minutes, and after 60 minutes completed or failed test containers will be removed.
+Spinning new container time is limited with 20 minutes, and after 60 minutes completed or failed test containers will be removed.

 Final missing piece is headless Kubernetes service: